mauricedw22/IPFS-js-example/README.md

 <h3>Introduction</h3>

 <p>IPFS, or InterPlanetary File System, is a peer-to-peer hypermedia protocol for preserving and growing humanity's knowledge.
-We can use the IPFS for pinning files, media, application data, and much more in a decentralized and distributed way.
+We can use the IPFS for pinning files, media, application data, and much more using a decentralized and distributed network.
 Visit the link to <a href="https://ipfs.io/">learn more</a>.</p>

 <h3> Features </h3>